About Analysis to Action on Gender-Based Violence Project

 For more information on the AAGBV Project, please contact [email protected].

-The AAGBV Project is run by the Northwestern Ontario Women’s Centre (NWOWC) out of Thunder Bay, Ontario.
-The AAGBV Project would not be possible without funding through Women and Gender Equality Canada’s Women’s Program.
+The AAGBV Project is administered by the Northwestern Ontario Women’s Centre in Thunder Bay, Ontario.
+We acknowledge the financial support of Women and Gender Equality Canada.